sajidshaikh-01/Linux/Linux AWK/README.md

 # Linux AWK – Complete README

 `awk` is one of the most powerful text-processing tools in Linux.
 It is used for **searching, filtering, formatting, and data extraction**.
-Every DevOps engineer, SRE, and system administrator should know AWK.

-This README covers basics, syntax, patterns, fields, operators, and real-world DevOps use cases.

 ---

 # 📌 1.
 What Is AWK?